port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 Before we begin, make sure you have:

-- Access to your Port account
+- Access to your Port account.
 - Permissions to create and edit self service actions and automations
 - A basic understanding of JSON and JQ expressions